CenterForOpenScience/angular-osf/docs/git-convention.md

    ```

 6. **Open a Pull Request**
-   - Go to the main repository on GitHub.
+   - Go to the main repository page on GitHub [OSF Angular Project](https://github.com/CenterForOpenScience/angular-osf).
    - Click **New Pull Request**.
-   - Select your fork and branch, then create the PR against the `main` branch of the main repo.
+   - Select your fork and branch, then create the PR against the appropriate branch of the main repo.
+     - A pre-determined `feature` branch (standard OSF development cycle)
+     - The `active PB&S` branch (standard OSF bug fix cycle)
+     - `develop` (used by internal OSF release engineers for releases to the testing environment)
+     - `main` (used by internal OSF release engineers to push tested (QA and UAT) code to production)

 ---